Warehouse Optimisation Guide To Maximise Potential - SEC Group

 Physical Automation is more costly to implement than process automation but offers high ROI.
 This includes Automated Mobile Robots (AMRs), goods-to-person (GTP) technologies, along with Automated Guided Vehicles (AGVs).
 Automated Storage and Retrieval systems (AS/RS) are one of the most expensive and powerful examples of Physical Automation.

-How To Implement A Warehouse Optimisation Plan?
+How to Implement a Warehouse Optimisation Plan?

 Warehouse optimisation is generally conducted during non-peak season, preferably after the peak season.
 This requires careful planning and execution